pulumi/docs/content/blog/pulumi-copilot/index.md

 AI is transforming how users interact with every category of technology today, and cloud infrastructure is no exception.
 Last year we launched Pulumi AI to combine generative AI with Pulumi’s knowledge of cloud infrastructure, helping users solve complex cloud development problems using Infrastructure-as-Code.
 Pulumi AI has seen rapid adoption and engagement, with tens of thousands of users leveraging Pulumi AI over the last year.

 Today, we’re excited to introduce __Pulumi Copilot__, a huge leap forward in applying AI to cloud infrastructure management.
 Pulumi Copilot is a new conversational chat interface integrated throughout Pulumi Cloud, enabling Pulumi Cloud users to quickly accomplish a variety of cloud infrastructure management tasks by leveraging the power of large language models plus the rich capabilities of Pulumi Cloud.

 <!--more-->

-{{< youtube "MtV_LPZKNP8?rel=0" >}} <!-- FIX LINK -->
+{{< video title="Pulumi Copilot Demo" src="demo.mp4" autoplay="true" loop="true" >}}

 Through Pulumi Copilot, you can explore your cloud infrastructure and gain insights across an incredible breadth of use cases, including: